greetclock/gauge-chart/README.md

 ## Contributing

 Build the library with `npm run build`.
-For a production version with console warnings, execute `npm run build:prod_warn`.
-This will fetch all dependencies and then compile the `dist` files.
-To see the examples locally you can start a web server with `npm run dev` and go to `localhost:8080` (`localhost:8081` if port `8080` is busy).
+This will compile the `dist` files.
+To see the examples locally you can start a web server with `npm run dev`.

 ## Authors